TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Experiment

 \subsubsection{LLM Used in Rule Parser}

 In this work, we adopted GPT-4~\cite{ChatGPT} as the knowledge extraction model in \textit{Rule Parser}.
 We chose to use GPT-4 because it is the current state-of-the-art LLM that is widely known and easy to access.
 We used the official API provided by OpenAI to invoke GPT-4 following the proposed rule parsing pipeline.
-To evaluate the effectiveness of the proposed rule parsing pipeline (Knowledge extraction -> Knowledge Validation -> Syntax Alignment) in Section~\ref{sec:rule_parser}, we created three versions of the rule parser using GPT-4, namely \textit{GPT-4-KE}, \textit{GPT-4-KE-KV}, and \textit{GPT-4-KE-KV-SM} for ablation study, which correspond to only applying knowledge extraction, applying knowledge extraction and validation, applying knowledge extraction, knowledge validation, and syntax alignment respectively.
-In addition, we also evaluated and compared the performance of the rule parser powered by different LLMs including GPT-3 and GPT-3.5.
+To evaluate the effectiveness of the proposed rule parsing pipeline (Knowledge extraction -\textgreater{} Knowledge Validation -\textgreater{} Syntax Alignment) in Section~\ref{sec:rule_parser}, we created four versions of the rule parser using GPT-4, namely \textit{GPT-4-KE}, \textit{GPT-4-KE(-FL)} \textit{GPT-4-KE-KV}, and \textit{GPT-4-KE-KV-SA} for ablation study, which correspond to only applying knowledge extraction, applying knowledge extraction without few-shot in-context learning, applying knowledge extraction and validation, applying knowledge extraction, knowledge validation, and syntax alignment respectively.
+In addition, we also evaluated and compared the performance of the rule parser powered by different LLMs, including GPT-3, GPT-3.5, and two versions of a state-of-the-art open-source LLM Llama3.1 8B~\cite{llama} and Llama3.1 70B.
+We directly run the llama models via an open source software Ollama~\cite{ollama} without fine-tuning on a machine with an RTX4090 GPU.
 The detailed experiment setting is introduced in Section~\ref{sec:exp_rq1}.